Lech (Vorarlberg): Climate

-Ski centre
+Sport and Leisure

 In recent years Lech has grown to become one of the world's prime ski destinations and the home of a number of world and Olympic ski champions.

 Lech is best known for its skiing (both on-piste and off-piste).
 It is well-networked via mechanical lifts and well-groomed pistes with the neighbouring villages of Zürs, St. Christoph, St. Anton, Stuben, Warth, and Schröcken.
 All these villages are located in the Arlberg region, the birthplace of the modern Alpine skiing and the seat of the Ski Club Arlberg.
 It is one of the most extensive connected ski areas in Austria and one of the largest in Europe.

 Lech is also the starting and finishing point for The White Ring, a circle of runs and lifts that is a popular tour and the scene of an annual race involving 1,000 participating ski racers.
 With its 22 km, it is considered the longest ski circuit in the world.

 The mountain holiday scenes in the movie Bridget Jones: The Edge of Reason were shot in Lech.